kellyky/mastermind/README.md

 Not quite a feature - you can manually edit `play_the_game.rb` to set the number of guesses to something other than 12.

 ### Coming Soon & Ideas:
+- accept first 3 letters of color - or something like that
+- validation of user input
 - add strategies for the computer as code_breaker
 - fix / finish specs